bigredwill/simons.dev-nuxt/content/projects/skateboard-fyi-june-update.md

 I'm not certain what the copyright is on old magazines.
 Some of the magazines are out of print.
 This is tbd.
 For now, it's just a personal project.

+#### What's Next?
+I'd like to get the MVP done by the end of the month.
+That means working end-to-end with just the Thrasher archive.